Soviet Union during the Iran–Iraq War: Support for Iran

-In spite of the antagonism between the United States and Iran, Timmerman observed that Iran, as the war continued, sought arms imports from countries that were not subject to or complying with American export restrictions.
-Some of those countries were Soviet clients or the Soviet Union itself By 1982, the United States Department of State estimated that more than 40% of Iran's annual $2 billion arms imports originated from North Korea.
+Despite the antagonism between the United States and Iran, Timmerman observed that Iran, as the war continued, sought arms imports from countries that were not subject to, or did not comply with, American export restrictions.
+Some of those countries were Soviet clients or the Soviet Union itself.
+By 1982, the United States Department of State estimated that more than 40% of Iran's annual $2 billion arms imports originated from North Korea.
 Much of this equipment was purchased from China or manufactured under license from the Soviet Union.
-Soviet-bloc weapons were also exported to Iran via Syria, Libya, Romania and Poland- and directly from the Soviet Union.
+Soviet-bloc weapons were also exported to Iran via Syria, Libya, Romania and Poland, and directly from the Soviet Union.
 Soviet-compatible equipment also came from the People's Republic of China, perhaps not a superpower but another rival of the Soviet Union.
-He cites A,erican estimates of Iran's arms imports over the 1979-83 period at $5,365 billion: "$975 million from the Soviet Union, $1.2 billion from the US, $20 million from France, $140 million from the UK, $5 million from FRG, $150 million from Italy, $230 million from the PRC, $5 million from Romania, $40 million from Poland... and $2.6 billion from unspecified "other" sources."
+He cites American estimates of Iran's arms imports over the 1979-83 period at $5,365 billion: "$975 million from the Soviet Union, $1.2 billion from the US, $20 million from France, $140 million from the UK, $5 million from FRG, $150 million from Italy, $230 million from the PRC, $5 million from Romania, $40 million from Poland... and $2.6 billion from unspecified "other" sources."